 Let's see how to create HTML links to email addresses, skype accounts, phone and fax numbers that, once clicked, offer the user to open them with the appropriate application.

-These links look like the following classic HTML links, made with the tag
+These links are similar to classic HTML links, made with the tag

 HTML links to email addresses

-Let's start with the most classic one, the email address.
+Let's start with the most classic, the email address.
 The prefix to use is "mailto:" followed by the email address.

 - subject : Subject of the mail